brianlmacdonald/outline/README.md

 Outlining for storytelling.
-In progress. 'yarn start-dev' to check it out.
+In progress.
+[OutlineBoard](https://outlineboard.herokuapp.com/ "Outline on Heroku!") to check it out.